Degeneracy Index and Poincar\'e-Hopf Theorem: 2D Sphere

 Recall that the Euler characteristic of {$S^2$} can be realized by the sum of indices of all isolated zeros of any vector field on $S^2$ (having only isolated zeros), as stated by the Poincar\'e-Hopf theorem.
 Based on this result, flows on $S^2$ can be classified by the indices of their zeros and the sum of all indices is globally constrained by the topology of $S^2$.

-We would like to establish a parallel of the Poincar\'e-Hopf theorem for degenerate flows on $S^2$ using degeneracy indices, which in the case of absence of degeneracy, reduces to the classical Poincar\'e-Hopf theorem.
+We would like to establish a parallel of the Poincar\'e-Hopf theorem for degenerate flows on $S^2$ -which we assume to be orientable-, using degeneracy indices, which in the case of absence of degeneracy, reduces to the classical Poincar\'e-Hopf theorem.

-Given a degenerate flow on $S^2$, we assume that the flow has only isolated zeros besides degeneracy rings.
-We also assume that the degeneracy rings do not intersect any of these zeros, nor do they intersect each other.
+Given a degenerate flow on $S^2$, we assume that the flow has only isolated zeros {or isolated limit cycles} besides degeneracy rings.
+We also assume that the degeneracy rings do not intersect any of these zeros {and limit cycles}, nor do they intersect each other.

-We will define the {\it degeneracy index} for degeneracy rings and for isolated zeros, respectively. {We use the symbol $(S^1)$ to label isolated zeros for their degeneracy index, to distinguish these $0$-dimensional manifolds from the $1$-dimensional degeneracy rings, which will be labeled by the symbol $(\bz_1)$.
-These notations are borrowed from the $S^1$-equivariant degree, where zero orbits of an $S^1$-equviariant map are labeled by their symmetries (orbit types) (cf. \cite{Ruan}).
-The idea is that a zero orbit of an $S^1$-equivariant map is $1$-dimensional if it has a discrete symmetry $(\bz_m)$ for some finite subgroup $\bz_m\subset S^1$; or it is $0$-dimensional if it has the full continuous symmetry $(S^1)$. }
+We will now define the {\it degeneracy index} for degeneracy rings, limit cycles and isolated zeros.
+This index includes, besides the winding number for isolated zeros $(S^1)$, a second attribute to account for the orientation of the flow $(\mathbb{Z}_1)$.
+A positive (resp. negative) coefficient for this second attribute indicates outgoing (resp. ingoing) flux.
+Thus, the $\mathbb{Z}_1$ component of source and sink isolated zeros have opposite signs, while a saddle carries zero $(\mathbb{Z}_1)$ component.
+Similarly, a creation and annihilation degeneracy surfaces have $(\mathbb{Z}_1)$ component of opposite signs.

-As we will see, this degeneracy index for isolated zeros differs from the classical index for isolated zeros.
-In particular, a source and a sink will have different degeneracy indices.
+This notation is borrowed from the $S^1$-equivariant degree, where zero orbits of an $S^1$-equivariant map are labeled by their symmetries (orbit types) {\cite{Ruan}}.
+The idea is that a zero orbit of an $S^1$-equivariant map is $1$-dimensional if it has a discrete symmetry $(\bz_m)$ for some finite subgroup $\bz_m\subset S^1$; or it is $0$-dimensional if it has the full continuous symmetry $(S^1)$.